Celebrating National Women’s History Month

 Mary “Betty” Andersen Hulings

 Betty was the granddaughter of Hans Andersen and wife of Bill Hulings, the company’s fourth president.
 She joined the Board of Directors in 1937—the same year the company changed its name to Andersen Corporation.
-Betty married Bill, who was a purchasing agent at the time, in 1938.
-Bill became president in 1968.

 As the daughter of Hans Andersen’s grandson Hugh and Hugh’s wife Jane Krause Andersen, herself a member of the Andersen board, Sarah Andersen grew up immersed in the company culture.

 After finishing her education at Carleton College, Sarah served on the boards of several nonprofit organizations while also accompanying her mother to Andersen shareholder meetings.
-Over the course of five years, Sarah listened, learned, and studied the structure and workings of Andersen’s Board of Directors.
+Over the course of five years, Sarah listened, learned and studied the structure and workings of Andersen’s Board of Directors.

 “Our products make people’s homes and lives better,” Sarah says.
 “It’s important to me that our business accomplishes something positive and is socially responsible.”